Manuel Margot Player Props: Rays vs. Padres

-On Saturday, Manuel Margot (hitting .333 in his past 10 games) and the Tampa Bay Rays play the San Diego Padres, whose starting pitcher will be Blake Snell.
-First pitch is at 7:15 PM ET.
+Manuel Margot -- with a slugging percentage of .567 in his past 10 games, including six extra-base hits -- will be in action for the Tampa Bay Rays against the San Diego Padres, with Joe Musgrove on the mound, on June 18 at 4:10 PM ET.

-He hit a home run while going 1-for-4 in his last game against the Athletics.
+He had a hitless performance in his most recent game (0-for-4) against the Padres.

 Manuel Margot Game Info & Props vs. the Padres